dougy147/scitopdf/README.md

 # scitopdf

-`scitopdf` is a bash script written to download papers from Sci-Hub's database.
+`scitopdf` is a bash written script to download papers from Sci-Hub's database.
-Give it a title and/or authors, year, journal, DOI, URL... for your paper to be automatically opened and saved to a default directory (`$HOME/downloads/scitopdf/`).
+Give it some arguments (title and/or authors, year, journal, DOI, URL...) and it will automatically find, open and save your paper to a default directory (`$HOME/downloads/scitopdf/`).

-Don't waste time typing !
-Map `scitopdf` to a keyboard shortcut for full speed accessing your desired papers.
-That's easily doable with the clipboard as the first argument, for example : `scitopdf $(xclip -o)`.

-Don't forget to set a `$READER` environment variable or to install `zathura`.
+Don't forget to set a `$READER` environment variable, or to install `zathura` (a minimalist document viewer).

-You can download multiple papers from a list of references with `scitopdf -l`.
-Say you pasted a bibliography in a file, `scitopdf` processes each line and downloads papers one by one (no auto-opening).
+You can download multiple papers from a list of references.
+Paste a bibliography in a file, and `scitopdf -l file.txt` will process each line and download every paper it finds (no auto-opening).

 ## Installation